-Increased levels of cfNAs and presence of specific mutations can be used as robust biomarkers to determine disease development and progression.
-Isolating cfNAs from biological fluids such as plasma, serum and urine enables molecular determination and progression assessment of diseases3.
-Because of short half-life of cfNA, its detection and quantification allows for a snapshot of current genetic disease conditions.
+Increased levels of cfNAs and the presence of specific mutations can be used as robust biomarkers to determine disease development and progression.
+Isolating cfNAs from biological fluids such as plasma, serum, and urine enables molecular determination and progression assessment of diseases.3 Because of the short half-life of cfNA, its detection and quantification allow for a snapshot of current genetic disease conditions.

-In different tumor types, cfDNA released into the circulation carry specific changes in DNA integrity and methylation, microsatellites alterations and mutations.1 In advanced colorectal cancer it is estimated that 8% of circulating tumor DNA fragments contain mutations which can only be detected by sensitive and specific assays.4 Liquid biopsy is an efficient method to detect specific cfNA containing disease information5.
-While the focus of liquid biopsies are DNA alterations, additional potential components of a liquid biopsy include cell free ribonucleic acids (cfRNA), circulating tumor cells (CTCs) and exosomes.
+In different tumor types, cfDNA released into the circulation carries specific changes in DNA integrity and methylation, microsatellites alterations and mutations.1 In advanced colorectal cancer, it is estimated that 8% of circulating tumor DNA fragments contain mutations which can only be detected by sensitive and specific assays.4 Liquid biopsy is an efficient method to detect specific cfNA containing disease information.5 While the focus of liquid biopsies are DNA alterations, additional potential components of a liquid biopsy include cell-free ribonucleic acids (cfRNA), circulating tumor cells (CTCs) and exosomes.

 - Schwarzenbach, Hoon D.S.B., Pantel K. 2011.
 Cell-Free Nucleic Acids as biomarkers in cancer patients.
 Nature Reviews, Vol 11:426.

 - Pös O., Biró O., Szemes T and Nagy B. 2018.
 Circulating cell-free nucleic acids: characteristics and applications.
 European Journal of Human Genetics, Vol 26:7.